BrandonAinsworth/git_homework/thoughts.md

-Main Takeaways:
+Main Takeaways

 Session 1: Turing requires dedication and a well-thought out plan for success

 Session 2: Be honest with yourself, and make sure to give yourself everything that you need to be successful.
 Do not try to be perfect, nobody is!

-Strategies to Try:
+Strategies to Try

 - The Pomodoro method seems practical for use during the Mod 0 project as to not get overwhelmed.